15

 Her hair tied into two messy puffs and a suspicious look in her eyes like she was already judging the guest list.

-The oversized marigold clutched in her tiny fist like it was treasure.
+But what really got me was the oversized marigold clutched in her tiny fist like it was treasure.

 Tanya stepped up first.
 She pulled Diya into a hug, warm and casual, the kind that bypasses social awkwardness.